 Bed & Breakfasts with Beautiful Gardens

-If you are looking for a longer Spring vacation, below are two Wisconsin bed and breakfasts that boast about their stunning gardens.
-Here’s a couple that rank high in hospitality and luscious blooms, not to mention have art galleries in the area as well.
+There are also Bed & Breakfasts that can boast about there own stunning gardens.
+Here are a couple that rank high in hospitality and luscious blooms.
+Both also have art galleries in the area to explore.

 Garden Bluff Cottage – Mineral Point